jraleman/cv/index.md

 `2016`
 __Space Apps Challenge (initiative by NASA)__
-- 👨‍🚀 First place in National Level to represent Panama at the International level.
+- 👨‍🚀 1st place in National Level to represent Panama at the International level.

+`2008`
+__Tournament Winner - Call of Duty 4: Modern Warfare__
+- 🔫 1st place in a regional tornament, expo Atlapa fair 2008

 _______________________________________________________________________________